Cayley–Hamilton theorem: A direct algebraic proof

 (The way the entries of B are defined makes clear that no powers higher than t occur).
 While this looks like a polynomial with matrices as coefficients, we shall not consider such a notion; it is just a way to write a matrix with polynomial entries as a linear combination of n constant matrices, and the coefficient $t^i$ has been written to the left of the matrix to stress this point of view.

-Now, one can expand the matrix product in our equation by bilinearity:
+Now, one can expand the matrix product in our equation: